bitovi/academy/src/angular/2-building-our-first-app.md

 ],
 ```

-### creating components
+### Creating components

 Let's begin to build out the main views of our app.
 We'll need a home view, and restaurant list page to show all the restaurants we can order from.
 In Angular, Components are the basic building blocks that help us craft the UI.
 They are classes that handle views, allow management of user interaction, and displaying information via data binding.
 Data binding is the term for connecting data or information to the UI.
 An example would be an input field that a user enters a value into.

+Recommended reading: <a href="https://angular.io/guide/lifecycle-hooks" target="_blank" >Angular Lifecyle Hooks</a>

-##lifecycle information here
+## Lifecycle information here

 ```shell
 ng g component home
 ng g component restaurant
 ```

 This will create two new components for us and import them in our root module.

 ```code
 ├── src/